heidenreich/theironyard.github.io/source/education/academy/front-end-engineering/graduates/index.markdown

   </div>
   <div class="graduates-right">
     <h1 class="name">Jake Hendley</h1>
     <p class="bio"> I'm an avid rock climber, a stickler for the details, and a generally goofy fella.
 After a climbing injury in fall '12, I moved back to South Carolina where I met the guys at the Iron Yard Academy.
-They convinced me JavaScript was going to be awesome. hey were right, and I've been wrangling code ever since. </p>
+They convinced me JavaScript was going to be awesome.
+They were right, and I've been wrangling code ever since. </p>
     <ul class="links">
       <li>&bull;
         <a href="http://jhendley25.github.io/">Portfolio